Stop The Flexibility Madness | How Much Flexibility Do We need?

 “Do not worry about touching your toes.
 It is not about touching your toes.
 Even so, keep working on it.
 The practice will take you there.”

 Many students are left wondering how they can achieve the state of yoga if they are not flexible.
-I know first hand because I have to do damage control in my yoga teacher trainings continuously.
+I know firsthand because I have to do damage control in my yoga teacher trainings continuously.

 Stretching will lead you to more pain